Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Results: the impact of stellar winds

-The difference between interactive and non-interactive binary evolution is illustrated in Figure \ref{fig:42_single_vs_binary}, where we compare the evolution of a single star with an initial mass $M_{ZAMS} = 100 \,M_{\odot}$, with the evolution of a binary with the same primary mass as the mass of the single star.
-The mass of the black hole originating from single stellar evolution is appreciably higher ($M_{BH} = 23.3 \,M_{\odot}$) than the black hole formed through binary evolution ($M_{BH} = 16.2 \,M_{\odot}$).
-In the lower panel of Figure \ref{fig:42_single_vs_binary}, we compare the evolution of the masses of these two systems starting from the Hertzsprung gap phase.
-During this phase, the helium core of the single star grows only slightly, from $M_{core} \sim 31.2 \,M_{\odot}$ to $M_{core} \sim 31.7 \,M_{\odot}$, while it increases up to $M_{core} \sim 35.2 \,M_{\odot}$ by the end of the core helium burning.
+The difference between interacting and non-interactive binary evolution is illustrated in Fig. \ref{fig:42_single_vs_binary}, where we compare the evolution of a single star with an initial mass of $M_{\rm ZAMS} = 100 \,M_{\odot}$, with the evolution of a binary with the same primary mass as the mass of the single star.
+The mass of the black hole originating from single stellar evolution is appreciably higher ($M_{\rm BH} = 23.3 \,M_{\odot}$) than the black hole formed through binary evolution ($M_{\rm BH} = 16.2 \,M_{\odot}$, but also compare the black with the yellow lines in Fig. \ref{fig:Mremnant_interacting}).
+In the lower panel of Fig. \ref{fig:42_single_vs_binary}, we compare the evolution of the masses of these two systems starting from the Hertzsprung gap phase.
+During this phase, the helium core of the single star grows only slightly, from $M_{\rm core} \sim 31.2 \,M_{\odot}$ to $M_{\rm core} \sim 31.7 \,M_{\odot}$ (also compare the blue with the yellow lines in Fig. \ref{fig:Mremnant_interacting}), while it increases up to $M_{\rm core} \sim 35.2 \,M_{\odot}$ by the end of the core helium burning.
 As previously mentioned, at these metallicities, the most massive binaries are only expected to undergo Case C mass transfer phase in negligible numbers.
-This implies that the masses of stripped helium stars ($M_{HE, binary}$), which evolve from an MS star with $M_{ZAMS} = 100\, M_{\odot}$ in an interacting binary cannot be above $M_{HE, binary} \sim 31.7 \,M_{\odot}$.
+This implies that the masses of stripped helium stars ($M_{\rm HE, binary}$), which evolve from an MS star with $M_{\rm ZAMS} = 100\, M_{\odot}$ in an interacting binary is not above $M_{\rm HE, binary} \sim 31.7 \,M_{\odot}$ for the vast majority of the cases.
 The single star also loses its envelope eventually, mostly due to LBV winds.
 However, this occurs well after the onset of the core helium burning phase.
 During this phase, the mass of the helium core can grow uninterrupted.
-As a result, a more massive helium star is formed (e.g. in this case $M_{HE,single} = 35.2 M_{\odot}$).
+As a result, a more massive helium star is formed, e.g. in this case $M_{\rm HE,single} = 35.2 M_{\odot}$.